benninkrs/DiagonalIndexing.jl/README.md

 **DiagonalIndexing** provides a convenient, flexible way of selecting array diagonals in indexing expressions.

 ## Introduction
 Julia's built-in support for diagonal indexing is rather limited.
 The `diag` function allows one to extract the diagonal of a matrix, but cannot be used to assign to the diagonal.
-The `diagind` function returns the indices of the diagonal elements, which are usually not themsleves of interest.
+The `diagind` function returns the indices of the diagonal elements, which are usually not themselves of interest.
 Furthermore, built-in support for diagonal indexing is limited to matrices (2-dimensional arrays).

 This package provides a more convenient and flexible approach to diagonal indexing.
 In brief, `diagonal` may be used as an index to select the main diagonal of any `AbstractArray` (even with custom axes).
-More generally, `diagonal(o_1,...,o_N)` may be used in the place of N index slots to select a diagonal offset by (o_1,...,o_N) elements on N consecutive axes.
+More generally, `diagonal(o_1,...,o_N)` may be used in the place of N index slots to select a diagonal offset by `(o_1,...,o_N)` elements on `N` consecutive axes.
 Such a "diagonal index" may occur anywhere in an index list and in combination with other indices.
 Indexing diagonals in this way is nearly as fast as indexing with ranges or explicit lists of indices.

 ## Usage